-The October 2024 Budget saw the rates of CGT increase from 10% and 20%, to 18% and 24% from 30 October 2024.
-The rate of CGT where business asset disposal relief is available will increase to 14% on disposals from 6 April 2025, and to 18% from 6 April 2026.
+The rate of CGT where business asset disposal relief is available will increase to 18% from 6 April 2026.

 Calculating gains

 Where you are disposing of a sole tradership, gains will be calculated separately on each chargeable asset.
 These assets are mainly land and buildings, and intangible assets such as goodwill and trademarks.
 Goodwill is the difference between the total sale price and the value placed on the net assets of the business (assets minus liabilities).